SSH with short-lived certificates

 You can now connect the host to Cloudflare with Cloudflare Tunnel.
 Cloudflare Tunnel, powered by its

 cloudflared daemon, will create an outbound-only connection from your environment and send SSH connections from users to protected resources once authorized.

 Next, create a new Tunnel with the following command.
 You can replace

 ssh-pool with any name.

 cloudflared will create the Tunnel and generate a UUID and corresponding credentials file.

 You can now configure your Tunnel.
 The example configuration file below uses the UUID value of the Tunnel, adds the path to the credentials file, and sets an optional logging location.

-ingress section, input the hostname of the application created in the Cloudflare for Teams dashboard.
+ingress section, input the hostname of the application created in the Zero Trust dashboard.
 Placing the service in bastion mode will allow any connections that reach

 cloudflared to connect onward to resources available to